peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-A binary float rounded to the closest integer representable in the given precision.
+A binary floating-point number rounded to the closest integer representable in the given precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding.
 Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the arithmetic context.

 <a id="RoundToIntegerNoRoundedFlag_PeterO_Numbers_EContext"></a>
 ### RoundToIntegerNoRoundedFlag